 One of the easiest would be to swap your next cup of coffee with one of peppermint tea – this relaxes the valves in the digestive tract letting the gas make its way through the system – and, as an added bonus, peppermint tea has been shown to raise energy – so, you’ll still get a bit of a kick from your drink.

 The other option, head for a walk around the block.
 Coffee stimulates the bowel – but so does movement so, heading out for a walk, jog or cycle can also help get things moving.

 For some other ideas, including using activated charcoal or other medications to reduce gas, check out our full gas-busting post here.

 So there you have it.
 All the reasons why coffee may cause you to feel bloated – and some solutions to them that mean that if you love drinking coffee, you can still have your favourite start to the day.

-If you do suffer regularly from bloating (and have had a chat to our GP if you need to), you might want to check out our ‘why does’ section which explains why lots of different foods might trigger excess gas – and again, gives some very specific suggestions as to how to reduce the effects if you eat or drink them regularly.
+If you do suffer regularly from bloating (and have had a chat with your GP if you need to), you might want to check out our ‘nutrition’ section which explains why lots of different foods might trigger excess gas – and again, gives some very specific suggestions as to how to reduce the effects if you eat or drink them regularly.

 Who is The Wellness Nerd?